Invariant Descriptors of Motion and Force Trajectories for Interpreting Object Manipulation Tasks in Contact: Invariant descriptor for vector trajectories

 Besides the trajectory error constraint \eqref{eq:traj_recon_cons}, the constraints consist of the trajectory reconstruction equations \eqref{eq:FS_rec}-\eqref{eq:FS_rec2}, while constraint \eqref{eq:orthog_vec} imposes orthonormality conditions on the initial moving frame.
 The orthonormality of $\matmf{R}$ is preserved throughout the entire horizon through the matrix exponential integrator in \eqref{eq:FS_rec}.

 \textbf{Initialization}: The OCP \eqref{eq:obj_vec}-\eqref{eq:orthog_vec} is a non-convex optimization problem and therefore multiple local minima may exist.
 The solution will converge towards one of the local minima depending on the initialization of the unknown variables.
 To obtain invariant solutions regardless of the reference frame in which the variables are represented, the variables must be initialized in an invariant way.
-One possibility is to calculate initial values for the invariants and moving frames using the analytical formulas \eqref{eq:tnb}-\eqref{eq:vec_invars_mf}, as done in \cite{vochten2018}.
+One possibility is to calculate initial values for the invariants and moving frames using the analytical formulas \eqref{eq:tnb}-\eqref{eq:vec_invars_mf}, as was done in \cite{vochten2018}.
 However, this initialization then suffers from the same three pitfalls mentioned at the beginning of this subsection.

-We propose an alternative initialization approach here based on calculating an average moving frame, first introduced in \cite{asapaper} for screw trajectories, but adapted here to vector trajectories.
-Firstly, calculate the covariance matrix $\mat{C}_c$ associated with the measured vector trajectory $\vect{c}_k^{meas}$:
+We propose an alternative initialization approach here based on calculating an average moving frame, first introduced in \cite{asapaper} for screw trajectories, but adapted here to vector trajectories in three steps.
+First, calculate the covariance matrix $\mat{C}_c$ associated with the measured vector trajectory $\vect{c}_k^{meas}$:

-Secondly, the orthogonal matrix of eigenvectors $\mat{U}_c$ is calculated from $\mat{C}_c$.
+Second, the orthogonal matrix of eigenvectors $\mat{U}_c$ is calculated from $\mat{C}_c$.
 This matrix $\mat{U}_c$ is invariant for changes in reference frame by definition and can be interpreted as a sort of average FS frame for the whole trajectory.
 The signs of the first two eigenvectors are chosen unambiguously by making the average value of the measurement vector $\vect{c}_k^{meas}$ positive along these directions.
 The third axis then follows from the cross product of the first two axes.
 All moving frames $\matmf{R}_k$ are initialized with the average moving frame $\mat{U}_c$.

-Thirdly, to be consistent with the average moving frame, the moving frame invariants $\omega_\kappa$ and $\omega_\tau$ are initialized with zero values.
+Third, to be consistent with the average moving frame, the moving frame invariants $\omega_\kappa$ and $\omega_\tau$ are initialized with zero values.
 The object invariant $c_k$ is initialized by projecting the vector trajectory $\vect{c}_k^{meas}$ onto the average moving frame and selecting the component along the first axis for all samples $k$.